Torram/magic-docs/docs/Server/src/controllers/ErrorController.md

 ### errorCallBack
-This function establish the error structure for Response of the server.
+This function establishes the error structure for Responses of the server.
 ```tsx
 import { Response } from 'express';